devanojj/landing-page/README.md

 # React + Vite Landing Page

-This project contains a simple React landing page styled with TailwindCSS.
+This project contains a simple React landing page styled with plain CSS.
 It is based on the Vite starter template.

 ## Local development